Bachelor of Law

 Gainful Employment

 The study of law is a full-time study program.
-Students who work more than 15 hours per week, should plan on extending their period of study.
+However most students work part-time.

 Standard Periods of Study / Extension of the Period of Study